Azure-Samples/azuresandbox/terraform-azurerm-vm-mssql/README.md

 The configured virtual machine size is checked to determine if it includes a temporary disk and that the size is available in the configured location.

-Public internet access to the shared storage account is temporarily enabled so the following PowerShell scripts can be uploaded to the *scripts* container in the storage account using the access key stored in the key vault secret *storage_account_key*.
+Public internet access to the shared storage account is temporarily enabled so the following PowerShell scripts can be uploaded to the *scripts* container in the storage account.
 These scripts are referenced by virtual machine extensions:

 * [configure-vm-mssql.ps1](./configure-vm-mssql.ps1)
 * [configure-mssql.ps1](./configure-mssql.ps1)